Convergence for adaptive resampling of random Fourier features: Other decay rates

-In conclusion, we observe that the conditions for convergence of the resampling in Theorem \ref{theorem1} can be applied to a setting with slow decay in a few directions \eqref{f'} and fast decay in the remaining several directions.
-In some sense, this is the setting where we can expect neural network approximation to work well, since slow decay in a majority of direction will lead to a large optimal rate constant $C_{p_*}=(\sum_{n\in\mathbb Z^d}|\hat f(\omega_n)|)^2=\mathcal O(C^{2\ell})$ for $\ell>d\gg 1$ and $C\gg 1$.
+In conclusion, the conditions for convergence of the resampling in Theorem \ref{theorem1} can be applied to a setting with slow decay in a few directions \eqref{f'} and fast decay in the remaining several directions.
+In some sense, this is the setting where we can expect neural network approximation to work well because slow decay in the majority of directions leads to a large optimal rate constant $C_{p_*}=(\sum_{n\in\mathbb Z^d}|\hat f(\omega_n)|)^2=\mathcal O(C^{2\ell})$ for $\ell>d\gg 1$ and $C\gg 1$.